Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

        [103, 203]])
 ```

-As we saw [before](single-axis-tuple), size 1 dimensions may seem redundant,
+As we saw [before](single-axis-tuple), size-1 dimensions may seem redundant,
 but they are not a bad thing.
 Not only do they allow indexing an array
 uniformly, they are also very important in the way they interact with NumPy's
 broadcasting rules.